Suahs/STEPIN_DEPARTMENTAL-STORE/README.md

-# my first mini project is based on sorting of array
+# mini project on sorting of array